The Android Platform Security Model (2023): Special cases

 There are some special cases that require intentional deviations from the abstract security model to balance specific needs of various parties.
 This section describes some of these but is not intended to be a comprehensive list.
 One goal of defining the Android security model publicly is to enable researchers to discover potential additional gaps by comparing the implementation in AOSP with the model we describe, and to engage in conversation on those special cases.

-\begin{itemize} \item \textbf{Listing packages:} The ability for one app to discover what other apps are installed on the device can be considered a potential information leak and violation of user consent (\hyperref[rule:1]{rule~\circled{1}}).
+\begin{itemize} \item \textbf{Listing packages:} The ability for one app to discover what other apps are installed on the device can be considered a potential information leak and violation of user authorization (\hyperref[rule:1]{rule~\circled{1}}).
 However, app discovery is necessary for some direct app-to-app interaction which is derived from the open ecosystem principle (\hyperref[rule:2]{rule~\circled{2}}).
 As querying the list of all installed apps is potentially privacy sensitive and has been abused by malware, Android~11 supports more specific app-to-app interaction using platform components and limits general package visibility for apps targeting this API version.
-While this special case is still supported at the time of this writing, it will require the new \texttt{QUERY\_ALL\_PACKAGES} and may be limited further in the future.
+While this special case is still supported at the time of this writing, it requires the \texttt{QUERY\_ALL\_PACKAGES} permission and may be limited further in the future.

-\item \textbf{VPN apps may monitor/block network traffic for other apps:} This is generally a deviation from the application sandbox model since one app may see and impact traffic from another app (\emph{developer} consent).
-VPN apps are granted an exemption because of the value they offer users, such as improved privacy and data usage controls, and because \emph{user} consent is clear.
-For applications which use end-to-end encryption, clear-text traffic is not available to the VPN application, partially restoring the confidentiality of the application sandbox.
+\item \textbf{VPN apps may monitor/block network traffic for other apps:} This is generally a deviation from the application sandbox model since one app may see and impact traffic from another app (\emph{developer} authorization).
+VPN apps are granted an exemption because of the value they offer users, such as improved privacy and data usage controls, and because \emph{user} authorization is clear: this is equivalent to the user being responsible for determining the network over which apps will communicate.
+For applications that use end-to-end encryption, clear-text traffic is not available to the VPN application, which makes it equivalent to the current network operator and keeps the confidentiality of the application sandbox.

 \item \textbf{Backup:} Data from the private app directory is backed up by default.
 Android~9 added support for end-to-end encryption of backups to the Google cloud by entangling backup session keys with the user lockscreen knowledge factor (LSKF)~\cite{googleblogpost-e2e-backup-2018}.
 Apps may opt out by setting fields in their manifest.